Grieving through the Holiday Season

 There is a vast circle of grieving people who long for a space where we can enter into an authentic grieving process, where no one will try to correct or direct us and where the internal voices of shame that heap pain on top of pain grow quiet and we can take refuge.

-Grieving Through the Holiday Season
+What to Expect with Grieving Through the Holiday Season

--Guided writing, small groups and shared reflections
+-Guided writing practice and reflections

--Grounding meditation, inspiring poetry and healing song
+-Guided meditation, poetry and chanting

 In this Wild Heart space, all feelings are valid.
 You may be having an extreme experience and extreme responses are understandable.
 We affirm your innate nobility and bow in the presence of your great loss.
+Open to all who seek solace, including those already in our Holy Lament community.

 The Week's Flow